huishenlab/biscuit/docs/barcode_extract.md

 Cell barcodes are commonly used in scRNA-seq protocols to overcome DNA input issues and increase throughput by merging cDNA from separate wells into a single well.
 In a similar manner, the single-cell WGBS (scWGBS) protocol, snmc-seq2, uses the same methodology for increasing throughput.
-While there aren't many scWGBS protocols that use cell barcoding, it seems likely barcodes (and unique molecular indexes (UMIs) down the road) are used more frequently in protocols.
+While there aren't many scWGBS protocols that use cell barcoding, it seems likely barcodes (and unique molecular indexes (UMIs) down the road) will be used more frequently in protocols.

 BISCUIT provides the `biscuit bc` subcommand as a way to remove uncorrected cell barcodes from FASTQ files, which can either be written to new FASTQ files or fed directly into `biscuit align`.
-Further, the output from `biscuit bc` matches the output from the commonly used tool, [umi-tools](https://github.com/CGATOxford/UMI-tools), which allows for the user to perform barcode correction with `umi-tools` and then use the resulting FASTQs as input to `biscuit align`.
+Further, the output from `biscuit bc` matches the output from the commonly used tool, [umi-tools](https://github.com/CGATOxford/UMI-tools), which allows the user to perform barcode correction with `umi-tools` and then use the resulting FASTQs as input to `biscuit align`.

 ## Barcode Extraction with BISCUIT